OCR-D/ocrd-website/site/en/setup.md

 ```
 You may also try this URL in a browser. (http://localhost:8080/api/v1/metastore/bagit)

-## Installation Taverna Workflow
+## Installation of Taverna Workflow

 ### Why using Taverna?

-Taverna creates a 'metadata' sub directory containing collected output of all
+Taverna creates a `metadata` subdirectory containing collected output of all
 processors: all intermediate METS files and a provenance file containing all
 provenance of the workflow including start/end time of processor/workflow, used
 input group(s), used parameters and created output group(s).

-There are two ways to install taverna workflow.
+There are two ways to install `taverna_workflow`:
-1 'Local' installation
+1. native installation
 2. Docker installation

-### 'Local' installation
+### Native installation

 ```sh
 git clone https://github.com/OCR-D/taverna_workflow.git